Why Terms of Use Are Harder to Read Than Shakespeare

 Plain language standards, visual structuring, layered information, and legal design practices already exist.
 What is missing is their systematic adoption in high-impact documents like Terms of Use.

-This is precisely why legal visualization matters: when information is structured visually, users can grasp meaning far more quickly, an effect we explore in detail, with before-and-after examples, in The Three Must-Have Strategies for Legal Visualization.
+This is precisely why legal visualization matters: when information is structured visually, users can grasp meaning far more quickly, an effect we explore in detail, with before-and-after examples, in The 3 Must-Try Legal Design and Visualization Techniques and Tools, with Examples.

 From Fine Print to Fair Play

-These challenges are increasingly at the center of cross-disciplinary conversations, including forums such as the LublInnovation Legal Conference, where legal design and technology practitioners examine how contracts can evolve to meet the realities of digital use.
+These challenges are increasingly at the center of cross-disciplinary conversations, including forums such as the The Legal Design Summit, where legal design and technology practitioners examine how contracts can evolve to meet the realities of digital use.

 If digital platforms expect users to meaningfully consent, the burden cannot rest solely on the reader.
 It must shift toward better design, clearer drafting, and measurable usability.